Edward Shanbrom: Early life and education

 Edward Shanbrom was born in West Haven, Connecticut, United States, and served in the United States Navy from 1943 to 1946.
 He then received a Bachelor of Science from Allegheny College, and a medical degree from the University of Buffalo School of Medicine.
 Following an internship for the Buffalo University Hospital, Shanbrom received a fellowship to Yale University, where he studied hematology.
 After the fellowship, he served Orange County General Hospital, St. Joseph Hospital, and City of Hope Medical Center.
-During that time he was a clinical instructor at UCLA and UC Irvine.
+During that time he was a clinical instructor at the UCLA School of Medicine and University of California, Irvine School of Medicine.

 Developments

 Working at the Hyland division of Baxter Laboratories, he helped to develop a new method of producing Factor VIII, a clotting protein, that could be directly used for treatment of bleeding and joint pain in hemophiliacs by injection.
-Shanbrom left Hyland in the mid 1970s to pursue research at his home, developing a blood cleaning process using detergents to scrub the fatty coating of viruses.
+Shanbrom left Hyland in the mid-1970s to pursue research at his home, developing a blood cleaning process using detergents to scrub the fatty coating of viruses.
 In 1988, the New York Blood Center bought his patented processes for inactivation of viruses in transfusion blood.